appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 6. my.appcircle.spacetech.com
 7. kvs.appcircle.spacetech.com

-**Upon completing the deployment** of the Appcircle server, you will need to create DNS records based on the ingress objects defined in Kubernetes.
+**Upon completing the deployment** of the Appcircle server, you will need to create DNS records based on the Ingress objects defined in Kubernetes.
 This should be done through your DNS service provider to ensure proper routing and accessibility.

 ### SSL Certificate